On this day, the Knights honour their greats, Sisa Waqa sizzles and Blake Green hopes it's lucky No.7.

 Italian and Australian international Terry Campese was born.
 As well as playing five matches (including one Test) for Italy, Campese wore the green and gold in 2008.
 The gifted five-eighth also played one match for NSW and 139 for the Raiders.

 Manly cult-hero David Williams was born.
-The Wolfman played 103 matches for the Sea Eagles, scoring 66 tries and winning an impressive 69 per cent of the matches he played in.
-After playing two Tests for Australia in 2008, Williams played two State of Origin matches for NSW the following year.
+The 'Wolfman' played 103 matches for the Sea Eagles, scoring 66 tries and winning an impressive 69 per cent of the matches he played in.
+In a stunning debut season in 2008, Williams scored 14 tries in 20 matches, including one of Manly's eight tries in their historic 40-0 grand final win over Melbourne.
+He capped it off by playing two Tests for the Kangaroos at the World Cup.
+He also played two State of Origin matches for NSW the following year.

 The Newcastle Knights name the club's greatest ever team with a host of Test stars earning selection.
 The team: Robbie O'Davis; Timana Tahu, Matt Gidley, Mark Hughes, Adam MacDougall; Matthew Johns, Andrew Johns (c); Marc Glanville, Steve Simpson, Ben Kennedy, Mark Sargent, Danny Buderus, Paul Harragon.
 Reserves: Michael Hagan, Kurt Gidley, Tony Butterfield, Adam Muir.
 Coach: Malcolm Reilly

 Newcastle’s Brian Smith becomes only the third coach in premiership history to reach the milestone of 500 games as the Knights down Parramatta 32-12 at EnergyAustralia Stadium.